 These budget decks meet the following criteria:

 No cards from a paid campaign

-Must win 4 out of 5 games in Gold-Diamond (Master is meaningless because I have seen what you people play at the bottom of the bracket... cuz I'm right there with you), counting "non-games" and power screw, because consistency matters.
+Must win 4 out of 5 games in Gold-Diamond (Master is meaningless because I have seen what we play at the bottom of the bracket), counting "non-games" and power screw, because consistency matters.

 Target goal: 1 passing deck for each faction pairing.

 Got a deck that you think passes muster without breaking or bending any of these rules?
 Ping me.
 I'll play it on stream and add it here with attribution if we can get 4 of 5.

 Are these arbitrary criteria?
 Prolly.
 But they result in decks that will let new players climb without requiring dozens of hours of painful ranked losses just to buy the cards that let you farm more effectively.